w3f/polkadot-wiki/docs/learn/how-to/vault-restore-account.md

     Remember that Polkadot Vault (and Parity Signer) provide a 24-word mnemonic phrase for accounts created in both apps.
 You will need to enter all 24 words in the **correct order** to successfully restore your account.

-    If you have a 12-word mnemonic phrase, that account was not created by either app (although it might have been created by an older version of Parity Signer).
+    If you have a 12-word mnemonic phrase, that account wasn't created by either app (although it might have been created by an older version of Parity Signer).

-    Ledger accounts also have 24-word mnemonic phrases, but they are not compatible with Polkadot Vault.
+    Ledger accounts also have 24-word mnemonic phrases, but they aren't compatible with Polkadot Vault.
 Make sure you're **not trying to restore your Ledger account in Polkadot Vault.**

 ![](../../assets/how-to/65016514748.png)

 7\.
 The following screen will allow you to select the networks for which you want to create the account.
 By default Polkadot, Kusama, and Westend are preselected.
-Click "Done" and that's it, your accounts are ready to use!
+Click "Done" and that's it, your accounts are ready to use.

 ![](../../assets/how-to/65020682597.png)